vipulSharma18/Getting-Started-with-Quantization/README.md

 | GemLite | uint1 (bitnet) | uint1 | TBD |

 ## Benchmarking Roadmap:
-- [x] Calculate theoretical performance limit: get token/s and multiply it by model size for bandwidth and by model flops for compute util.
+- [x] Profile performance characteristics: get throughput, latency, memory, and FLOPs util.
-- [x] Use existing TorchAO configs.
-TorchAO does linear layer quant only, further, we use weights only quant from torchao.
+- [x] TorchAO weights only quantization for linear layers.
-- [ ] torchao weights only config cause cuda oom when doing tps only profiling for more than 1 iteration.
+    - [ ] Debugging: torchao weights only config cause cuda oom when doing tps only profiling for more than 1 iteration.
 For some dtypes, if we enable quantization of lm_head, then it ooms even on the first profiling iteration.
-- [ ] Gemlite weights and activations quant.
+- [ ] Gemlite weights and activations quantization for linear layers.

 ## Setup:
 Manual Docker pull and run if not using VastAI or RunPod: